voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 This section details the relationship of the myJym app to products that are simmilar or related to it.

 #### 1.3.1.1 System Interfaces <a name="1.3.1.1-system-interfaces" />
-- The application will be running on the most recent **iOS** and **macOS**.
+- The application will be running on the most recent **iOS** and **Android**.
 It will also be connected with a database to store information.

 #### 1.3.1.2 User Interfaces <a name="1.3.1.2-user-interfaces" />
 * The application **GUI** will include: